vivi2393142/ting-mate-ai-research/user_research/methodology.md

    - After completing interviews, responses were coded and categorized.
    - Recurring themes, needs, frustrations, and feature suggestions were summarized.

-## Analysis Process

-Interview transcripts were analyzed manually to identify:

-- Common needs shared across personas
-- Pain points in memory management or caregiving
-- Preferred modes of interaction (voice vs. touch)
-- App features viewed as essential or confusing

-Insights from this analysis were summarized in structured tables and used to inform:

-- Initial wireframes and UI design
-- Feature prioritization
-- Task scenarios for prototype evaluation

-For complete transcripts and extracted insights, see the `user_interviews/` folder and `interview_summary.md`.

 ## Full Interview Questionnaires

 ### Question Set for Memory-Impaired Individuals